terrortylor/nvim-httpclient/README.md

 # nvim-httpclient

+** THIS SHOULD NOT BE USED ATM, STILL HAS DEPENDENCIES ON EXTERNAL SOURCES.
+VERY MUCH A WIP **

 Use nvim as a cURL interface, asynchronously with a results window.

 I write a lot of cURL commands, and quite often will have a directory within a project simply for these.
 These could be to get the state of something, or even to setup the state of a target ready for some testing etc. What I find quite often is that